 At the end of the 2 day workshop, you will walk away with an insight into this fascinating art and you will each have a gorgeous mounted mouse skeleton housed in a glass dome.

-Everything will be supplied over the 2 days including the mice, tools, glass dome, apron, snacks, and wine.
+Everything will be supplied over the 2 days including the mice, tools, glass dome, apron, lunch, snacks, and wine.

 No previous taxidermy or skeletal articulation experience is necessary to attend this class.

 Would you like to book a take home kit?

 - Tools for skinning and skeletal articulation

 - Products for cleaning and preserving your specimen

 - Beginners Dermestid Colony Kit (Including approximately 40 live specimens of assorted growth stages)

 - List of instructions used during the 2-day workshop

 If you are flying from interstate and have bought the full take home kit you will need to have checked in luggage and enough room in your suitcase for the kit which is 19cm high, 30cm wide and 21cm long